Take everything you can carry in your hands, don't forget anything. (Past, present, future it's all about destruction)

 “As I see it all family stories and all true stories set in the 20th century are so full of loopholes gaps and voids that no story can be told in their completeness or it's almost certain that we don't have the whole story, but we know some parts how should we deal with such a reality? - Maria Stepanova, writer.

-The title, Take everything you can carry in your hands, don't forget anything. comes from a sentence my grandmother once said surviving the horrors of WWII.
-She and her four children had to take refuge in the mountains and hide there for several days when their home got attacked and burned down by the Nazi German armed forces and their allies.
-That day, the 29th of July 1943 also known as the massacre of village Velika in Crna Gora/Montenegro, once a former republic of Yugoslavia can also be described as a generational trauma of war.
-In this installation I'm trying to find the language for loss, trauma and mourning.
-I am interested in the question, what defines me today in relation to my parents’ life’s in the past and to what extent has the decisions brought me to my choices in life and to my choice of becoming an artist?
+The title, Take everything you can carry in your hands, don't forget anything, comes from a sentence my grandmother once said surviving the horrors of WWII.
+She and her four children had to take refuge in the mountains and hide there for several days when their home and the whole village got attacked and burned down by the Nazi German armed forces and their allies.
+That day, the 28th of July 1944 also known as the massacre of village Velika in Crna Gora/Montenegro, once a former republic of Yugoslavia can also be described as a generational trauma of war.
+In this installation I'm trying to find the language for loss, trauma and mourning through my grandmothers’ words.
+I am interested in the question, what defines me in relation to my parents’ lives in the past and to what extent has the decisions brought me to my choices in life and to my choice of becoming an artist?
 Everything is connected and relates to what is coming next.
-I am trying to connect history to present time.
-The future (I hope) is present in the gaze of the viewer.
+In exile, the future does not exist.
+Only the chaos of displacement and fear.
+How can I reach out to the hope, love and compassion?
+As an artist, how can I and speak about the stories of survival, death, fear and of the history of my parent’s and grandparent’s life without missing something important?
+I have in this work used variety of images, texts and objects and presented them in a nonlinear narrative, mixed with various disciplines which together forms an intertwined web of relations and connections.
+I want to liberate the form, from the content.
+Most of the material comes from my own archive but also from magazines and other media.
+The process of the maze-like presentation starts with a vantage point of pain, it expands and gets integrated in the exhibition room.

 Caption: the following images are overall views and details of the exhibition, including four solitary photographical works, framing the installation.